A Unique Story

-Clay and Bridges has several layers of meaning that are close to the heart and bring the story of our firm full circle.
+Clay and Bridges have several layers of meaning that are close to the heart and bring the story of this firm full circle.

 Clay has a historical significance in supply chains.
 In Mesopotamia circa 4000 BC, clay was discovered to be incredibly versatile due to its plasticity.
 By mixing clay with water, it could be molded into bricks, sun-dried, and used for the construction of temples and city walls.
 Clay enabled Mesopotamia to flourish and led to incredible structures such as the Chogha Zanbil, one of the few remaining ziggurats in the world.
 If you think about this from a resource availability perspective, clay was an early example of localized supply chain!